Info Source

 Internal Services are groups of related activities and resources that are administered to support the needs of programs and other corporate obligations of an organization.
 These groups are: Acquisitions; Communications Services; Financial Management; Human Resources Management; Information Management; Information Technology; Legal Services; Management and Oversight Services; Material; Real Property; Travel and Other Administrative Services.
 Internal Services include only those activities and resources that apply across an organization and not to those provided specifically to a program.

-Acquisition services involve activities undertaken to acquire a good or service to fulfil a properly completed request (including a complete and accurate definition of requirements and certification that funds are available) until entering into or amending a contract.
+Acquisition Services involve activities undertaken to acquire a good or service to fulfil a properly completed request (including a complete and accurate definition of requirements and certification that funds are available) until entering into or amending a contract.

 - Procurement and Contracting Class of Record